cpske/ISP/assignment/ku-polls/vision.md

 The opening and closing dates for each poll/survey question are optional.
-A question is not visible to web visiters before the opening date, and voting or modifying an existing vote is not allowed after the closing date, but the question and results can still be viewed.
+A question is not visible to web visiters before the opening date, and voting or modifying an existing vote is not allowed after the closing date, but the poll/survey question and results can still be viewed after the closig date.

 ----